qygoh/PUI2018_qg412/HW5_qg412/README.md

 # Assignment 2
-On
+On understanding how academic papers utilize statistical tests.

 ### What I did

 1) Chose 3 tests - Chi-squared, Multiple regression and logistic regression

-2) Summarized 3 papers for each of the chosen test in the table below:
+2) Summarized 3 papers from PLOS ONE for each of the chosen test in the table below:

 | **Statistical Analyses**	|  **IV(s)**  |  **IV type(s)** |  **DV(s)**  |  **DV type(s)**  |  **Control Var** | **Control Var type**  | **Question to be answered** | **_H0_** | **alpha** | **link to paper**|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|